 Shane’s relationship with Joel and the connections he formed with fellow Glimpsers and community members in Constanza have shaped his desire to give back to his community, while also doing something he loves.
 With his newfound perspective, Shane plans to go to college next year to study psychology so he can become a teacher or a counselor that mentors young people.
 Shane reflected,

 “The inspiration I got from Global Glimpse has shown me my path.
 Going out of my way to make someone else feel good… I think that’s my purpose.”

 Since 2008, Global Glimpse has provided over 7,000 students like Shane with the opportunity to build the empathy, agency, and global perspective needed to succeed in college and their careers.

-Give the gift of travel and help us bring another 1,000 stories like Shane’s to life in 2019!
+Give the gift of travel and help us bring hundreds of stories like Shane’s to life in 2022!